belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: exercise stacked

     Save all kinematics information, both the truth and the reconstructed values, of the :math:`B` meson to the ntuple.
-Also use the variable collections from the last exercise to replace the individual list.
+Also, use the variable collections from the last exercise to replace the individual list.

 .. admonition:: Hint